What You’ll Learn 🖥️

 Scaling: There are 4 different scaling options that you can use for the Video widget.

-Scaling options for displayed video can be one of the following:
+Scaling options for the displayed video can be selected from the following:

 1 to 1: Display acquired video.